GobySoft/dccl/src/doc/markdown/page01_main.md

 ## Reference

-- [idl](#idl) - documents the extensions to the Google Protocol Buffers language that encompass the DCCL interface descriptor language.
+- [DCCL Interface Descriptor Language (IDL) ](page02_idl.md) - documents the extensions to the Google Protocol Buffers language that encompass the DCCL interface descriptor language.
-- [codecs](#codecs) - gives the default codecs and describes the DCCL encoding and decoding process.
+- [DCCL Encoders/Decoders (codecs)](page03_codecs.md) - gives the default codecs and describes the DCCL encoding and decoding process.
 - [OCEANS 2015 Conference Paper](http://gobysoft.org/dl/oceans2015_dccl.pdf) on *The Dynamic Compact Control Language Version 3* presented in Genova, Italy in May 2015.

 ## History